ThomasRutzer/mntns/README.md

 ### Code & Architecture

 * make a proper and general Mock for DI
-* move entire Mntns Experiment to other [Repo](https://github.com/ThomasRutzer/mntns) — initially, I planned to make **everything**, experimental hub and all experiments into one repo.
-Talking of this stupidity, I still haven´t separated Mntns entirely.

 ### Build Setup

 It´s open source, so if you really want to check at Code on your own,